noah-shin/gamenotes/src/site/notes/TTRPG/Journal of Xenon Winters/ABOUT ORACLE OS.md

 ```
 **--- ORACLEOS ONLINE ---**

-// Welcome to OracleOS, your support tool with Astroprisma.
 ```

+`// Welcome to OracleOS, your support tool with Astroprisma.`

+*testing italics*

 //You are **XENON WINTERS**, pilot of the **Flux**.
 //origin: cyborg